31/03 6:30 PM

 For the people working there, it isn't just a job but a way of life and passion.
 For players, it was once just considered a cool place to be, a club that attracted those who perhaps felt marginalised in a similar vein to those at St. Pauli, another Kultclub.

 Yet the landscape has changed around the Alte Försterei.
-Yes, the club coffers are much healthier than what they once were on the back of several years in the Bundesliga and now UEFA competition, as well as sound management.
+Yes, the club coffers are much healthier than what they once were on the back of several years in the Bundesliga and now a place at the top table of European football, as well as sound management.
 However, on-field success - quietly driven by Urs Fischer and his team in five seasons in charge - has now made Union a destination of choice for many.

 Although players have to be the right fit for the environment, they no longer have to completely conform to how the club has traditionally been viewed or viewed itself, either.
-We saw that with the signing of Max Kruse, who famously rocked up to training in his Lamborghini but galvanised the team and helped take them to the next level - a level now proving attractive for more and more players.
+We once saw that with the signing of their former player Max Kruse, who famously turned up to training in his Lamborghini but galvanised the team and helped take them to the next level - a level now proving attractive for more and more players.

-That isn’t to say they’ve moved away from their tried and tested method of bringing in some rough diamonds or the occasional unknown – as long as they’re the right fit.
-Take the dynamic duo in attack that made a barnstorming start to the campaign: Sheraldo Becker and Jordan.
+That isn’t to say they’ve moved away from their tried and tested method of bringing in some rough diamonds or the occasional unknown.
+Take the dynamic duo in attack that have played an integral role in the last campaign: Sheraldo Becker and Jordan.

 Watch: Deadly Duo Jordan and Becker

-Becker picked up the Bundesliga's Player of the Month award for August, and even led the scoring chart after Matchday 7 with six goals and three assists.
-Jordan also had three goals and two assists at that stage, with the new signing clearly relishing the partnership.
+Becker picked up the Bundesliga's Player of the Month award for August, and even led the scoring charts after Matchday 7 with six goals and three assists.
+He has since made that 11 goals and seven assists going into the final round of games.
+Jordan has at times relished his partnership with Becker this term, scoring four times and providing three assists.

 Meanwhile, coach Fischer has been the man who's eked every ounce out of his players and whose humility after moving top sums up the club.

 "The fans can celebrate accordingly.
 I look at the whole thing a bit differently.
-When I look at the table, I'm particularly happy about the 14 points,” Fischer - who signed a new contract early in the 2022/23 campaign - told media after the game in Cologne.
+When I look at the table, I'm particularly happy about the 14 points,” Fischer - who signed a new contract early in the 2022/23 campaign - told media after a crucial game in Cologne last year.

-Fischer was proved right after the September international break when 'Iron Union' suffered their first reverse of the campaign away to Eintracht Frankfurt.
-A 1-0 win at Stuttgart the following week put them right back at the summit, two points clear of fellow surprise package Freiburg.
+Still, Fischer was proved right in his call for calm after the September international break saw 'Iron Union' suffer their first reverse of the campaign away to Eintracht Frankfurt.
+A 1-0 win at Stuttgart the following week put them right back at the summit, at that time two points clear of fellow surprise package Freiburg, who Union pipped to the post in the battle for fourth.

-It is of course Fischer's job to keep everyone's feet firmly on the ground - and for others to speculate about whether Union can win the title.
-The supporters, though, are cherishing these moments because they will be all too aware that they are far from permanent.
+It has, of course, been Fischer's job to keep everyone's feet firmly on the ground - and for others to speculate about where Union might end up.
+The supporters, though, are cherishing these moments, and rightly so.

-A defeat at lowly Bochum reminded them of as much, although - typical of Union - Danilo Doekhi's dramatic late winner against Borussia Mönchengladbach on Matchday 12 kept the club top and the fairy tale still going.
+A defeat at lowly Bochum earlier in the campaign reminded those fans that things haven't always gone swimmingly around these parts, although - typical of Union - Danilo Doekhi's dramatic late winner against Borussia Mönchengladbach on Matchday 12 kept the club top of the pile and the fairy tale still going.

 Although overtaken by usual leaders Bayern Munich after an end-of-year dip, Die Eisernen briefly reclaimed top spot on Matchday 19, with victory over Mainz.
-They backed it up with a statement victory at Leipzig a week later (their fifth win in a row) and - despite being held to a goalless draw at home to Schalke - are level with Bayern on 43 points ahead of the pair's Matchday 22 meeting.
+They backed it up with a statement victory at Leipzig a week later (their fifth win in a row) and - despite being held to a goalless draw at home to Schalke - were level with Bayern on 43 points ahead of the pair's Matchday 22 meeting, a game which the record champions eventually won 3-0.